Can You Sell a House or Apartment with Tenants?

 3. Work with Your Tenants

-When selling a rental property in Los Angeles with tenants, it’s crucial to work with them throughout the process.
-This means being flexible and accommodating when necessary.
-For example, if your tenants are not comfortable with strangers coming into their homes, you may need to limit the number of showings or schedule them at times when your tenants are not at home.
+When selling a rental property in Los Angeles, it is essential to collaborate with the tenants throughout the sales process.
+This involves demonstrating flexibility and willingness to accommodate their needs.
+For instance, if your tenants prefer limited access to their homes, you might consider reducing the number of showings or arranging them at convenient times when the tenants are away.

 Common Tenant Concerns That Arise, When Notified That The Property Will Be Sold